Chiomon-Perth/test/README.md

 # test
-I am a primary learner,tish is a easy test.
+I am a primary learner,this is a easy test.